farhan85/Misc/python/iotsitewise/factory_demo/README.md

   SiteWise property values to CloudWatch metrics
 - `create-sitewise-resources`: Creates the SiteWise AssetModels and Assets
 - `grafana-stack`: Creates a Grafana server on an EC2 instance for building a SiteWise dashboard
+- `run-sql-queries`: Runs example SQL queries using the SiteWise API

 ## Setting up dev environment